EbrahemMordy/Flutter-Project/README.md

 ## TODO/In Progress

 - Dashboard
   - Progress value (Level/Topic) needs to be updated every time the user open the dashboard page
 - Topic page
-    - Change the layout of the topic page
+  - Add a list of resources for each topic
-    - Implement when the user click on the link it will take them to the resource
 - Auth/Verification module
   - Reset password
   - Sign up with google
 - App Launcher icon

 ## Implemented